 If you are hosting an event that you think that could benefit our Parent Ambassadors, or for further information please email our Schools Liaison Programme Manager, Fay Lofty

 Fay has a specialist interest in Parental Engagement through her own studies and you can read her most recent blog on FACE (Forum for Access and Continuing Education).
-Fay will be speaking about this strand of work at the forthcoming NEON Summer Symposium in June, and the annual FACE Conference in July.
+Fay recently presented this strand of work at the annual NEON Summer Symposium and FACE Conference.